 V.S.
-Zuev belongs to those eminent scholars who have made a significant contribution to the development of quantum electronics.
+Zuev made a significant contribution to the development of quantum electronics.
 His research and organisational activity have earned him the order of the 'Badge of Honour', the USSR State Award, and the Mandelshtam prize.
 He was awarded the title 'Honoured Worker of Science of the Russian Federation'.